Contributed By Asensi Abogados

-The Spanish Gambling Act also requires the directors and shareholders of the applicant entity to disclose information about their relatives (ascendants, and descendants older than 18) in order to inscribe them in the registry of individuals linked to the operator since these individuals cannot gamble on the relevant operator’s website.
+The Spanish Gambling Act also requires the directors and shareholders of the applicant entity to disclose information about their relatives (spouse, cohabitant, ascendants, and descendants older than 18) in order to inscribe them in the registry of individuals linked to the operator, since these individuals cannot gamble on the relevant operator’s website.

-With regard to regional licences, the duration depends on each regional regulation and, if applicable, on the conditions of the public tender process.
-Customarily, the timing for the regulator to review and proceed with the granting of the relevant licence takes between three and six months from the submission of the application.
+The duration of regional licences depends on each regional regulation and, if applicable, on the conditions of the public tender process.
+Customarily, it takes between three and six months from the submission of the application for the regulator to review and proceed with the granting of the relevant licence.

-For online gambling licence applications at federal level, entities must satisfy the following administrative fees:
+For online gambling licence applications at a federal level, entities must pay the following administrative fees:

 For regional licence applications, the cost depends on the region and the type of licence applied for.

-For online gambling licences at federal level, there is an annual fee of 0.75‰ (per mille) on turnover that operators need to pay by January 31st each year.
+For online gambling licences at a federal level, there is an annual fee of 0.075% of turnover, which operators need to pay by 31 January each year.